How Long Does an Eviction Process Take [market_city]

 Key Highlights

-- Proper documentation is critical — from serving eviction notices to filing paperwork in court.
+• Proper documentation is critical, from serving eviction notices to filing court paperwork.

 Overview of the North Carolina Eviction Process

 The official name for North Carolina’s eviction process is “summary ejectment.”
-It is a set of steps that landlords must follow in order to legally kick tenants out of a rental property.
+It is a set of steps landlords must follow to legally evict tenants from a rental property.
 In this state, unlike some others, owners can’t just change the locks or leave things on the curb.
-To make sure everything is fair, renters are given notice, a chance to fix the problem, and a chance to defend themselves in court.
-Landlords need to know about each step to avoid delays that cost a lot of money, and renters need to know their rights and what they need to do.
+To ensure fairness, renters are given notice, a chance to fix the problem, and a chance to defend themselves in court.
+Landlords need to know each step to avoid costly delays, and renters need to know their rights and what they need to do.

 Initial Steps in the Eviction Journey